STS-38: Classified payload

 It is also believed that USA-67 was not the only satellite deployed during STS-38.
 A publicly released image of Atlantis vertical stabilizer and upper aft bulkhead, similar to the one released from STS-53, confirms that the ASE (Airborne Support Equipment) for the Inertial Upper Stage (IUS) was absent from this flight.
 An explanation is that two separate satellites were deployed, using single-stage Payload Assist Module (PAM-D).
-Rumors that appear to have been substantiated by the identification of an "unknown" geostationary satellite by amateur observersTed Molczan, satobs.org: Evaluation of the opportunity to launch Prowler on STS-38 insist that the second payload was a stealth satellite known as Prowler, reportedly intended to covertly inspect other nation's geostationary satellites.
+Rumors that appear to have been substantiated by the identification of an "unknown" geostationary satellite by amateur observers insist that the second payload was a stealth satellite known as Prowler, reportedly intended to covertly inspect other nation's geostationary satellites.